 South Africa – Volunteer in the Rainbow Nation 🇿🇦

 What can South Africa offer our volunteers?
 Well, everything!
 For adventure seekers out there, the country is full of adrenaline-inducing activities!
 Bungee jumping, scuba diving, or safaris in Kruger National Park – you name it.
 If you are a more laid-back traveler, there are enough alternatives.
-Take a stroll through South Africa’s infamous vineyards or soak up some much-needed vitamin D at one of Cape Town’s spectacular beaches.
+Take a stroll through South Africa’s famous vineyards or soak up some much-needed vitamin D at one of Cape Town’s spectacular beaches.
 Lastly, as a popular hotspot for wildlife, the “Rainbow Nation” is truly a paradise for all animal lovers.

 See?
 There are plenty of free-time activities to try out while volunteering for the local community and wildlife!